Carroll County assistance programs.

 Case managers can also provide information on government services, including those in Ohio.
 For example, many low income or unemployed people may benefit from SNAP food stamps or similar resources.
 Click here for more on state of Ohio social services.

 Minerva Area Salvation Army helps the working poor, job less, and people in need.
 Some of the resources offered include clothing, heating and electric bill help, and rental assistance.
-Address is 620 Line Street, Minerva, OH 44657, call (330) 868-5808.
+Referrals may also be given to state of Ohio benefit programs.